-OTC Leadership & JROTC Leadership 2 JROTC Leadership 3 & JROTC 1B JROTC 2B & JROTC 3B JROTC 4B JROTC Leadership Education and Training This course is designed to develop knowledge of basic military skills, responsiveness to constituted authority, the Spirit of American Citizenship, and Army JROTC.
-Content includes written and oral communication, leadership theory, physical fitness, hygiene and first aid, and map reading.
-This course provides the embedded credit for the career preparedness graduation requirement.
-Course Code: 480041 JROTC 1B This course is designed to develop an understanding of leadership traits and principles, citizenship, oral communication, physical fitness, health/wellness including drug prevention and CPR, motivational techniques such as "Unlocking Your Potential" and an awareness of military history.
-This course provides the embedded credit for the physical education graduation requirement.
-Course Code: 480045 JROTC Leadership Education and Training 2 This course is designed to develop an understanding of leadership techniques, oral and written communications, American military history, physical fitness, and a practical application of basic first aid measures including the prevention and treatment of snakebites, hot and cold weather injuries.
-This course provides an embedded 1⁄2 credit for physical education.
-Course Code: 480042 JROTC 2B This course is designed to develop proficiency in health/wellness and CPR techniques, and an appreciation for self-awareness techniques, modern technologies, career opportunities, and role of the U.S. Army, military history, and physical fitness.
-This course provides an embedded 1⁄2 credit for physical education.
-Course Code: 480046 JROTC Leadership Education and Training 3 This course begins the advanced level of applied practical leadership providing opportunities for the students to use traits and principles of leadership in organizations and projects.
+JROTC 2B This course is designed to develop proficiency in health/wellness and CPR techniques, and an appreciation for self-awareness techniques, modern technologies, career opportunities, and role of the U.S. Army, military history, and physical fitness.
+This course provides an embedded 1⁄2 credit for physical Course Code: 09052G1002 education.
+JROTC Leadership Education and Training 3 This course begins the advanced level of applied practical leadership providing opportunities for the students to use traits and principles of leadership in organizations and projects.
 It provides ongoing instruction in techniques of oral and written communication, map reading, and physical fitness.
 This course provides an embedded 1⁄2 credit for physical education.
-Course Code: 480043 JROTC 3B This course develops an understanding of the justice system (military and civilian), the role of the U.S. Armed Forces, safety (hunting and boating), orienteering, physical fitness, new technologies, military history, and motivational learning techniques such as "Power Learning."
+Course Code: 09053G1001 JROTC 3B This course develops an understanding of the justice system (military and civilian), the role of the U.S. Armed Forces, safety (hunting and boating), orienteering, physical fitness, new technologies, military history, and motivational learning techniques such as "Power Learning."
 This course provides an embedded 1⁄2 credit for physical education.
-Course Code: 480047 JROTC Leadership Education and Training 4 This course refines elements of leadership with a focus on management theory and application.
+Course Code: 09053G1002 JROTC Leadership Education and Training 4 This course refines elements of leadership with a focus on management theory and application.
 It provides continued instruction in techniques of communication, staff functions and procedures, physical fitness, and American Government.
 This course provides an embedded 1⁄2 credit for physical education.
-Course Code: 480044 JROTC 4B This course develops proficiency in command and staff procedures, physical fitness, military parades and ceremonies, citizenship, science and new technologies and communications.
+Course Code: 09054G1001 JROTC 4B This course develops proficiency in command and staff procedures, physical fitness, military parades and ceremonies, citizenship, science and new technologies and communications.
 Students must demonstrate ability to speak to large audiences, perform staff briefings and prepare staff reports, write resumes and cover letters, and complete job applications.
 They must also apply problem solving/decision making skills in leadership and supervisory positions of authority.
 This course provides an embedded 1⁄2 credit for physical education.
-Course Code: 480048
+Course Code: 09054G1004